 Migrating applications to the public cloud brings undeniable business benefits.
-It also brings radical changes to the security threat scenario and compliance requirements that, if not managed correctly, could result in damaging breaches.
-Use of cryptography is fundamental tool for managing these risks, however cryptography in the cloud brings new security challenges.
+It also brings radical changes to the security threat scenario that, if not managed correctly, could result in damaging breaches.
+Use of cryptography is a fundamental tool for managing these risks, however cryptography in the cloud brings new security challenges.

-Independently evaluate the security of the crypto implemented by the host
+Independently evaluate the security of the cryptography implemented by the host

 Detect vulnerabilities in cryptography resulting from the application misusing the provider

 Adapt cryptography to store keys securely using the host’s key-management system

 Monitor the host platform and integrate application cryptography audit into the CI/CD toolchain

 Securing Cryptography in the Cloud

 At Cryptosense we’ve seen our tools used by large organisations for several migration projects.
 As a result, we’ve identified a 4-step methodology for securing cryptography in the cloud.

 1. Evaluate the Security of the Cloud Cryptography Platform

 A migration project must independently evaluate the security of the cryptography implemented by the host as a first step.
 It’s not acceptable to take the cloud host’s marketing material as a guarantee of security.